MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/infoprotect-tutorial-step3.md

 ---
 # required metadata

-title: Azure Information Protection quick start tutorial step 3 | Azure Rights Management
+title: Azure Information Protection quick start tutorial step 3 | Azure Information Protection
 description: Step 3 of an introduction tutorial to quickly try out Microsoft Azure Information Protection for your organization with just 4 steps that should take you less than 15 minutes.
 author: cabailey
 manager: mbaldwin